youtube/cobalt/cobalt/site/docs/development/setup-linux.md

 1. Build the code by navigating to the `src` directory in your new `cobalt` directory and running the following command.
 You must specify a platform when running this command.
-On goobuntu, the canonical platform is `linux-x64x11`.
+On Ubuntu Linux, the canonical platform is `linux-x64x11`.

     You can also use the `-C` command-line flag to specify a `build_type`.